 The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program was established under the College Cost Reduction and Access Act (CCRAA), to benefit current and prospective teachers.
-This program currently provides up to \$3964 a year in grant assistance to students who plan on becoming a teacher and meet certain specified requirements.
-(Note that Teach Grant awards are affected by the 2013 Budget Sequestration and this amount may change October 2014.)
-If a student who receives a TEACH Grant does not complete the required teaching, the grant must be repaid as a Direct Unsubsidized Loan under the William D. Ford Federal Direct Loan Program (http://ifap.ed.gov).
+This program currently provides up to \$3708 a year in grant assistance to students who plan on becoming a teacher and meet certain specified requirements.
+Based on the Budget Control Act of 2011, this amount may be increased/reduced every October.
+If a student who receives a TEACH Grant does not complete the required teaching obligation, the grant must be repaid as a Direct Unsubsidized Loan under the William D. Ford Federal Direct Loan Program (http://ifap.ed.gov).